HEALTH POLICY & MANAGEMENT FELLOWSHIP

 SALARY, VACATION, AND TRAVEL

-Fellows are paid at the PGY-6 level including benefits and receive two
+Fellows are paid at the PGY-6 level including the following benefits: 401K

-weeks of paid vacation.
-In addition, travel accommodations and reimbursements
+sick time, and two weeks of paid vacation.
+In addition, travel accommodations

-are granted for the Fellow to attend at least one industry conference.
+and reimbursements are granted for the fellow to attend at least one industry

 1 year (August 1st – July 31st)

-Applicants must have completed a master’s degree (M.B.A. and/or M.H.A)
+Applicants must have completed a master’s degree (M.B.A., M.H.A,

-or be a degree candidate who is on schedule to complete the degree prior
+or M.P.H.) or be a degree candidate who is on schedule to complete the

-to the fellowship start date in August.
-Exceptions will be made for students
+degree prior to the fellowship start date in August.
+Exceptions will be

-such as an internship or applicable employment.
-Candidates must possess
+care industry experience such as an internship or applicable employment.

-a broad knowledge of current and historical perspectives on health care
+Candidates must possess a broad knowledge of current and historical perspectives

 - Candidates with a Master's degree in Business Administration (MBA)